 Other Recent Consultations

-On Sunday 10 September, Jemena set up an information stall at the Spring Fair at the beautiful Breakfast Point Oval.
+In September 2017, Jemena set up an information stall at the Spring Fair at the beautiful Breakfast Point Oval.
 The event was organised by the local organisation and provided Jemena an excellent opportunity to provide latest project information to the local community coming to enjoy a family fun day.
 There were market stalls, music, food and drinks, rides and other activities for entertainment.